 This blog will try to understand conservatism, traditionalism, and ”fundamentalism” in American education.

-But we will try to make sense of some widely shared ideas that don’t make sense to us.
-For instance, why do some conservatives get so worked up about
+We will try to make sense of some widely shared ideas that don’t make sense to us.
+For instance, what do conservatives really think about issues such as

 - sex ed?